kevinpz/az-enable-encryptionathost-after-ade/README.md

 ### Disable ADE
 > [!IMPORTANT]
-> Be aware than disable ADE may reboot the VM
+> Be aware that disabling ADE may reboot the VM
 ```
 This cmdlet disables encryption on the VM which may reboot the machine.
 Please
 save your work on the VM before confirming.
 Do you want to continue?